 Now you can select the Bring in for Repair option to get started!

 Having flashing green lights on the Apple AirPods case is a sign of a problem.
 Sometimes, AirPods can blink white too.
+Some users also face AirPods flashing red issues.
 It can be frustrating to have it.
 You can try out the methods we suggested for you.
 Many people have tried them and found success.

 If these don’t solve your problem, take your AirPods to the Genius Bar.
 It is the best solution if you are willing to spare some money.
 Hopefully, you have found this article helpful.